Meet the Team

 Dr Lawrence Baker Principal Veterinarian

-Prior to opening the Selwood House Veterinary Hospital Lawrence practised as a veterinarian at the Katoomba Veterinary Clinic and at clinics in the UK, spending the majority of his time at a primary accession and exotic animal referral hospital in Leeds.
-In February 2014, after a 10-year career in law and policy, Lawrence founded the Selwood House Veterinary Hospital.
-In 2015 he integrated the Mid Mountains Animal Health Centre with Selwood House Vets and in 2017 commenced emergency services from Blue Mountains Animal Health in Leura.
+Prior to opening the Selwood House Veterinary Hospital Lawrence practised as a veterinarian in the Blue Mountains and at clinics in the UK, spending the majority of his time at a primary accession and exotic animal referral hospital in Leeds.
+In February 2014 Lawrence founded the Selwood House Veterinary Hospital and the following year integrated the Mid Mountains Animal Health Centre with Selwood House Vets.
 Lawrence has a keen interest in surgery and at Selwood House he aims to offer his clientele evidence-based, best practice veterinary care in a beautiful aesthetic environment.
-He lives in Blackheath with his wife Jess and their children Asher and Lilah and cat Molly, and when time permits he enjoys hiking, jogging, reading, gardening and strumming an acoustic guitar.
+He lives in Blackheath with his wife Jess and their children Asher and Lilah and cat Molly, and when time permits he enjoys hiking, jogging, reading, gardening and awkwardly strumming an acoustic guitar.

 Dr Mark Frost Clinical Director